dennistreysa/ImageTools/README.md

 If you want your layer to have more than one bit, just pass the `bits` parameter with the number of desired bits.
 Note that the layers will overlap!

-### Splitting an image into it's bit-layers AND components
+### Splitting an image into its bit-layers AND components

 If you want to combine the `SplitComponents` and `SplitBitLayers` methods, use `SplitBitLayersComponents` (who would have guessed it 😄). **Note:** The method will yield an array with the bit-layers for each component.